VirsysElectron/android_device_samsung_gt510wifi/README.md

-# Unified Device Tree for Samsung Galaxy Tab A 9.7" WiFi (gt510wifi)
+# Unified Device Tree for Samsung Galaxy Tab A 9.7" WiFi

-For building Android for Samsung Galaxy Tab A 9.7" WiFi.
+For building Android for Samsung Galaxy Tab A 9.7" WiFi (gt510wifi).

 The Galaxy Tab A 9.7 WiFi (codenamed "gt510wifi") is a mid-range tablet from Samsung.
 It was announced in April 2015.